Santo Domingo Pueblo, New Mexico: 20th century to present

 Potters of Kewa and Cochiti Pueblos have made stylized pottery for centuries, developing styles for different purposes and expressing deep beliefs in their designs.
 Since the early decades of the 20th century, these pots have been appreciated by a wider audience outside the pueblos.
 Continuing to use traditional techniques, in the late 20th and early 21st centuries, potters have also expanded their designs and repertoire in pottery, which has an international market.

+Belief system

+Kewa Indians, similar to other Indian populations in the Rio Grande region, believe their people emerged from the inner earth from a place in the north called Shipap.
+As the legend goes, from Shipap they migrated southwards, breaking off into smaller groups along the way.
+These breakaway groups would go on to found other pueblos.

+Government

+The highest official in the pueblo is called the Cacique.
+Although he is the highest ranking official, he does not serve as ruler.
+Rather, he serves as a priest, and conducts a multitude of religious ceremonies.

 Visual arts

 Kewa artists are known for their stonework jewelry, including flat disks or beads called heishi, meaning "shell bead" in Eastern Keresan, which are often made into necklaces.

+Angie Reano Owen grew up in the Reano family of heishi beadmakers.
+She is a Kewa inlay jeweler and lapidary artist.
+Her designs are inspired by prehistoric Anasazi and Hohokam inlay designs.
+Today, the Reano family has continued to develop the art of shell and stone inlay jewelry.

 Pottery

 Pottery is an important art form and utilitarian craft from Kewa Pueblo.
 Large ollas and dough bowls are common forms for Kewa potters.
 Many Kewa potters are women, although men can also create ceramics.
+In the 1920's, tourism catalyzed by a nearby railway stop in the town of Wallace, drew attention to Kewa and its pottery.
+Pottery would become a valuable export for Kewa during this time.

 The Aguilar Family, consisting of two sisters and one sister-in-law, created Kewa pottery from 1910 until approximately 1915 and became very well-known for their artwork.

 Robert Tenorio has continued his family legacy by making traditional Kewa pottery, and Tenorio's sister was part of a well-known husband-wife pottery collaboration called, Arthur and Hilda Coriz.